mariozelaschi/PI-Pwn/README.md

 - **Time to Restart PPPwn if it Hangs**: Timeout in minutes (1-5) before restarting if the exploit hangs
 - **LED Activity**: Enable LED indicators based on exploit progress (supported models only)
 - **Use Python Version**: Force use of the original Python PPPwn by [TheOfficialFloW](https://github.com/TheOfficialFloW/PPPwn)
-- **Use GoldHEN if Available**: Prefer GoldHEN over VTX-HEN when available for the selected firmware
 - **Use Original Source IPv6**: Use the original IPv6 address `fe80::4141:4141:4141:4141` (may increase exploit speed on some consoles)
 - **Use USB Ethernet Adapter**: Enable if using a USB to Ethernet adapter for console connection
 - **Detect if GoldHEN is Running**: Check if GoldHEN is already loaded and skip exploit if running (useful for rest mode)